 At a ‘sausage sizzle‘, that barbecued sausage and bread roll is more likely to be served to you simply as a ‘sausage in bread’ by Victorians, whilst those in NSW will give you a ‘sausage sandwich’.

-Speaking of sangas (‘sandwiches’), whilst most Aussies use ‘peanut butter’, Queenslanders prefer ‘peanut paste’ as their spread of choice.
+Speaking of sangas (‘sandwiches’), while most Aussies use ‘peanut butter’, Queenslanders prefer ‘peanut paste’ as their spread of choice.

 Ordering ‘scallops’ in Victoria, Tasmania and South Australia will get you seafood clams – except in NSW, where it’ll get you a potato cake.